goldloti2/simple-discord-bot/README.md

 2021/06/25
 - Reduce some redundant code in cmds/twitter.py and twitter/twitter_class.py
 - Add Windows cmd / Linux bash script for setting up the environment

+2021/06/27
+- Handle the requests error (maybe)
+- Reduce some codes in utils/log.py